Eva Morrison

-Eva Belle Morrison Abdou (March 8, 1911 - March 17, 1985) was a Boston hospital librarian, and a long-distance swimmer who made three attempts to cross the English Channel, but never succeeded.
-She was the first female from New England to attempt to swim the English Channel, making three attempts in 1926, 1935, and 1937.
-She was on the Board of Governors of The International Professional Swimmers' Association.
+Eva Belle Morrison Abdou (March 8, 1911 - March 17, 1985) was a Boston hospital librarian, and a long-distance swimmer who made three attempts to cross the English Channel (in 1926, 1935, and 1937), but never succeeded.
+She was the first woman from New England to attempt to swim the channel.
+She was on the Board of Governors of the International Professional Swimmers' Association.

-Biography
+Early life

 She was born on March 8, 1911, in Pictou, Nova Scotia, Canada, one of six children, having three brothers and two sisters.

-Eva completed her first 5-mile swim in 1918.
+She completed her first 5-mile swim in 1918.
 In 1926 she lost the Boston Light swim after swimming for over 7 hours in frigid water.
 She was the last competitor to drop out of the race.